superfly/macaroon/flyio/caveats.md

 ### MaxValidity Caveat

-The MaxValidity Caveat requires that the user has authenticated within a certain amount of time (in seconds) from the current time.
+The MaxValidity Caveat requires that the discharge token was issued within a certain amount of time (in seconds) from the current time.

 ```